dotnet/runtime/docs/design/datacontracts/CodeVersions.md

 // Return a handle to the version of the native code that includes the given instruction pointer public virtual NativeCodeVersionHandle GetNativeCodeVersionForIP(TargetCodePointer ip);
-// Return a handle to the active version of the native code for a given method descriptor public virtual NativeCodeVersionHandle GetActiveNativeCodeVersion(TargetPointer methodDesc);
 // Return a handle to the active version of the native code for a given method descriptor and IL code version.
 The IL code version and method descriptor must represent the same method public virtual NativeCodeVersionHandle GetActiveNativeCodeVersionForILCodeVersion(TargetPointer methodDesc, ILCodeVersionHandle ilCodeVersionHandle);